Institute of Design at Illinois Tech

 Hotel Information

 Traveling from out of town?
-We've secured a discounted room block at the SpringHill Suites by Marriott in Chicago's Chinatown neighborhood — one of the city's most culturally rich and walkable areas, with great food and easy access to the venue.
+We recommend securing a room at the SpringHill Suites by Marriott in Chicago's Chinatown neighborhood — one of the city's most culturally rich and walkable areas, with great food and easy access to the venue.

 SpringHill Suites by Marriott Chinatown